sparky-spa/sparky/README.md

 ## WARNING

 > Please, do not pass secure data into a Component's public property.
-It passes to front-end and could be get in browser
+It passes to front-end and could be readed in browser